ARAVINDGIT96/Backend_express/README.md

 # 🧑‍💻 Express.js Assignment

-This repository contains **beginner-friendly Express.js coding exercise** to help you practice creating and handling multiple routes using Express.js.
+This repository contains **beginner-friendly Express.js coding exercise** to help you build a RESTful API to manage books using Express.js.